ma-ji/amgps/_pages/schedule.md

 1. Lecture on reading materials and statistics

-    During the first hour of each week, I will typically give a lecture on the major points of the week.
+    During the first hour of each week, I will typically give a lecture to cover the major points of the week.
 I will also answer any of your questions.

 2. In class practice on empirical methods